ryanstraits/ryanstraits.github.io/about.md

 See the trendy glasses I'm wearing in that picture right up there?
 Well, here's the deal: they're kind of fake.
 As in, they are doing nothing more for my eyes than if I wasn't wearing them.
 That's weird right?
 My friends that know this embarrassing fact about me have not been shy in telling me as much.

-So then, why start off a section called "About Me" with such an odd, revealing factoid about myself?
+So then, why start off an "About" section" with such an odd, revealing factoid about myself?
 Well, because that's kind of what I am hoping the purpose of this blog is going to be.
-As I approach the middle chapters of my life, I have come to realize that for one, I'm not nearly as cool as I think I am , and that one of the most valuable things I have to offer you as a reader is transparency.
+As I approach the middle chapters of life, I have come to realize that for one, I'm not nearly as cool as I think I am, and two, one of the most valuable things I have to offer you as a reader is transparency.

-Now, why am I choosing to bare my soul in blog form in the year 2018 (and beyond) instead of say, on Medium or somewhere similar.
+Now, why am I choosing to bare my soul in blog form in the year 2018 (and beyond) instead of say, on Medium, or Facebook, or somewhere similar.
 Well, because I think that transparency requires a level of intimacy that might get steamrolled in a more "public" platform.
 And I also

 ---